gofhilman/high-school-python/README.md

 # High School Python

-A teaching material for an introduction to Python
+A teaching material for an introduction to data analysis with Python

 Live: <https://gofhilman.github.io/high-school-python/>